-The main output that is relevant to downstream analysis is in the SAMPLE.ScalePlex.allCells.csv, which contains per-cell metadata for the ScalePlex fraction for each cell barcode in the analysis.
-A full description can be found in the link above, but it is worth mentioning specifically here that the "assigned_scaleplex" column is the place in which cells have their ultimate assignment indicated.
-When performing downstream analysis of ScalePlex data, the user should incorporate the SAMPLE.ScalePlex.allCells.csv into the metadata of their analysis object and can then leverage the labels in the "assigned_scaleplex" column to subset or summarize their analysis based on the true sample of origin based on the assignment.
+The main output that is relevant to downstream analysis is in the SAMPLE.allCells.csv, which contains per-cell metadata for the RNA fraction for each cell barcode in the analysis.
+A full description can be found in the link above, but it is worth mentioning specifically here that the "assigned\scaleplex" column is the place in which cells have their ultimate assignment indicated when ScalePlex is enabled.
+When performing downstream analysis of ScalePlex data, the user should incorporate the SAMPLE.allCells.csv into the metadata of their analysis object and can then leverage the labels in the "assigned\scaleplex" column to subset or summarize their analysis based on the true sample of origin based on the assignment.

-Appendix E: Custom Reference Genome
+Appendix D: Custom Reference Genome

-E.1 Reference Genome
+D.1 Reference Genome